adeedayo/Soft-Drink-Market-Analysis/README.md

 # Insights Deep-Dive

 Coca-Cola led strongly in product availability, appearing in more outlets than any other brand.
-Pepsi followed closely behind, while other brands showed noticeably lower presence.
+Pepsi followed closely behind, while other brands like Mountain Dew and Fayrouz showed noticeably lower presence.
 PET bottles stood out as the most used packaging format across almost every product, suggesting both retailer preference and strong consumer demand for PET.

 <img width="1312" height="735" alt="image" src="https://github.com/user-attachments/assets/7177fb70-e403-4578-923a-59b0d3cb1a2d" />